texel-org/color/README.md

 Colorjs is fantastic and perhaps the current leading standard in JavaScript, but it's not very practical for creative coding and real-time web applications, where the requirements are often (1) leaner codebases, (2) highly optimized, and (3) minimal GC thrashing.

-There are many other options such as [color-space](https://www.npmjs.com/package/color-space) or [color-convert](https://www.npmjs.com/package/color-convert), however, these do not support modern spacse such as OKLab and OKHSL, and/or have dubious levels of accuracy (many other libraries, for example, do not distinguish between D50 and D65 in XYZ).
+There are many other options such as [color-space](https://www.npmjs.com/package/color-space) or [color-convert](https://www.npmjs.com/package/color-convert), however, these do not support modern spacse such as OKLab and OKHSL, and/or have dubious levels of accuracy (many libraries, for example, do not distinguish between D50 and D65 in XYZ).

 ### Supported Spaces

-This library does not aim to target every color space; it only focuses on a limited "modern" set, i.e. OKLab and its DeltaEOK has replaced HSL, CIELab, CIEDE2000, etc for many practical purposes, allowing the library to be simpler and slimmer.
+This library does not aim to target every color space; it only focuses on a limited "modern" set, i.e. OKLab, OKHSL and DeltaEOK have replaced CIELab, HSL, and CIEDE2000 for many practical purposes, allowing this library to be simpler and slimmer.

 ### Improvements & Techniques